Tavakalmastan/sram_controller_asic/README.md

 # SRAM Controller ASIC Design (RTL-to-GDSII)

+🚀 Complete ASIC RTL-to-GDSII flow implementation with timing closure and DRC clean design using Cadence tools.

 ## 📌 Overview

-This project implements a complete ASIC flow for an SRAM Controller using Cadence Genus and Innovus.
+This project implements a complete ASIC design flow for an SRAM Controller, starting from RTL and progressing through synthesis, floorplanning, placement, clock tree synthesis, routing, and final verification using industry-standard Cadence tools.

 ## 🔧 Tools Used